 EMPOTRAMIENTO

 Embedding in a wall or structure.
-A cabinet, sockets or electrical appliances, for example.
+For example, a cabinet, sockets or household appliances.

 ENCOFRADO

-Formwork, a temporary structure used to contain concrete when it is poured.
-The formwork gives shape to the concrete until it hardens.
+Formwork is a temporary structure used to contain concrete when it is poured.
+The formwork shapes the concrete until it hardens.

 ENERGÍA RENOVABLE

 Renewable energy in Spanish.
-Spain is one of Europe's leaders in renewable energies, particularly solar and wind power.
+Spain is one of the European leaders in renewable energies, particularly in solar and wind power.

 - Solar energy (energía solar)